Khaled Kasab Mahameed: Origin and mission

 Mahameed is the owner of the Arab Institute for Holocaust Research and Education, which he founded in October 2004 or March 2005 in Nazareth after he had taken his two children to see a 20-foot-high wall that Israel had built on some borders of Jerusalem.
 Time magazine called it an epiphany when Mahameed asked himself, "What would drive the Israelis to do such a thing to us, build such a monstrosity as this wall?" then "gathered his son and daughter and drove them to Yad Vashem", the Holocaust museum in Jerusalem.
 His reaction: "It was very moving.
 I couldn't breathe.
 Six million.
 It's like something off another planet."

 The museum, the first on the Holocaust founded by an Arab, is housed in a portion of Mahameed's legal office.
 It became more widely known after Mahameed was denied permission to travel to Iran, where he had planned to speak on a conference about the Holocaust.

 Mahameed said he had not learned a great deal about the Holocaust in his Arab Israeli school.
 In Arabic lands, he explained, teachers "would conceal or even deny the genocide".
 But at the age of six he learned about the event from his father, and later, when grown, he studied in Jerusalem, London and Stockholm, where Jewish classmates told him of the persecution of their parents and grandparents.

 His museum, he said, was based on the idea that "the Palestinian people paid the price for the Jewish Holocaust in that they became the refugees and remained without a country.
 The fact that Jews were murdered in Germany led to Palestinians not having a state".
+"We have to adopt the Holocaust", he said, as a way for the Arab world to negotiate with Israel "with a shared understanding".

+Arieh O'Sullivan, spokesman for the Anti-Defamation League office in Israel, said Mahameed has taken the museum in the wrong direction.
+"He's saying 'the Holocaust existed, it's a terrible thing, but the Palestinians pay the price of the Holocaust, and Europeans felt guilty about the Holocaust, and they set up this colonial state here.'"
+That's wrong, O'Sullivan said: "Israel arose not because of the Holocaust but despite the Holocaust".